joeornstein/fuzzylink/README.md

 - The `model` argument specifies which OpenAI language model to prompt.
   It defaults to ‘gpt-3.5-turbo-instruct’, but for more difficult problems you can try ‘gpt-4’ or ‘gpt-4-turbo-preview’.
-Note that this will typically increase accuracy at the expsense of cost and runtime (see “A Note on Cost” below).
+Note that this will typically increase accuracy at the expense of cost and runtime (see “A Note on Cost” below).

 - Several parameters—including `p`, `k`, `embedding_dimensions`,